ktandon91/unity_challenge/README.md

     ```
       Status Code: 200 OK
     ```
-5. To delete a game listing, make a delete using game_id request on.
+5. To delete a game listing, make a delete request using game_id request on.
     ```
     http://localhost:8000/api/games/{game_id}
     ```